PNYWT/PNYWT/README.md

 Hi 👋 who get lost to here.
 My name is Pun
 ====================

-I'm Junior iOS Developer.
+I'm senior iOS Developer.
 This github will update about iOS application or Web application practice code from me.
 Thx.
 -------------

 ### Skills